David Simon, Jon Bernthal and the Makers of HBO’s ‘We Own This City’ on Dirty Cops, the Drug War and the Legacy of ‘The Wire’

 Fourteen years after their acclaimed crime series 'The Wire,' writers David Simon and George Pelecanos revisit the streets of Baltimore — and find they’ve only gotten more violent and dysfunctional.
 Joined by director Reinaldo Marcus Green and star Jon Bernthal, they discuss their new miniseries based on a real-life police scandal, and its new resonance in the wake of the national reckoning on abusive policing.

-David Simon may have left the Baltimore Sun’s crime desk more than 20 years ago, but he never lost his nose for a good story—nor his commitment to chronicling the ravages of the war on drugs in his hometown.
-His nonfiction books on the subject, Homicide and The Corner (the latter written with former BPD detective Ed Burns), both inspired eponymous TV series and would form the basis of HBO’s The Wire.
-Together with the crime novelist George Pelecanos, Simon oversaw five seasons of the critically revered show before going on to dramatize the wayward turns of the American experiment in other cities and time periods — post-Katrina New Orleans (Treme); Yonkers in the 1980s (Show Me a Hero); New York City in the 1970s (The Deuce) and the 1940s (The Plot Against America) — each time for HBO.
+David Simon may have left The Baltimore Sun’s crime desk more than 20 years ago, but he never lost his nose for a good story — nor his commitment to chronicling the ravages of the war on drugs in his hometown.
+His nonfiction books on the subject, Homicide and The Corner (the latter written with former BPD detective Ed Burns), both inspired eponymous TV series and would form the basis of HBO’s The Wire, which Simon created in collaboration with Burns.
+Simon oversaw five seasons of the critically revered show before going on to dramatize the wayward turns of the American experiment in other cities and time periods: post-Katrina New Orleans (Treme), Yonkers in the 1980s (Show Me a Hero), and New York City in the 1970s (The Deuce) and the 1940s (The Plot Against America) — each time for HBO.

-After this grand tour of American dysfunction, Simon and Pelecanos return to Baltimore with their new miniseries, We Own This City, which premieres April 25.
+After this grand tour of American dysfunction, Simon and George Pelecanos — a crime novelist who wrote several episodes of The Wire and co-created several series with Simon — have returned to Baltimore with their new miniseries, We Own This City, which premieres April 25.
 Based on the book of the same name by former Sun reporter Justin Fenton (one of Simon’s successors on the paper’s crime beat), the show addresses the high-profile scandal that rocked the BPD in 2017, when several plainclothes officers from the department’s elite Gun Trace Task Force unit were convicted of racketeering — among many other charges — for their abusive practices and their role in a conspiracy to distribute stolen drugs.

 The group’s ringleader, Detective Wayne Jenkins, was sentenced to 25 years in prison.
 He is played in the series by Jon Bernthal, whose extensive research for the role included ride-alongs with active police and numerous conversations with Jenkins and his former colleagues.
 Bernthal reteams with his King Richard director Reinaldo Marcus Green, who helms all six episodes of We Own This City.
 Both former baseball players — Green considered a career in the MLB, and Bernthal played pro ball in Moscow while studying theater there in the early 2000s — the two shared a close bond on set.
 “We both talk about this work on almost purely athletic terms,” Bernthal says in a recent Zoom session with Green, Pelecanos and Simon.
 Green, as it happens, joined in from his car as he drove to a little league field in Mar Vista, “where I literally take half my meetings.”